This traditional figgy pudding recipe is an old fashioned English dessert served at Christmas.

 Alas, the term ‘pudding’ becomes complicated, particularly for my American readers.

-Suet in a pudding recipe?
+Beef suet in a pudding recipe?

 In a lot of traditional English recipes, both sweet and savoury, you’ll see suet as an ingredient.
 Suet is a fat that is made from the ‘leaf lard’, or the fat surrounding the kidneys of cows and sheep.

 In her recipe, the intrepid Mrs Beeton cuts her own suet from an animal carcass.
-I, however, took the lazy route and bought a packet of beef suet.
+I however took the lazy route and bought a packet of beef suet.

 Feel free to use veggie suet if the thought of all this tradition is making you feel faint.

-As my pudding cooked, it honestly didn’t smell all that tempting.
 It had the aroma of a roast dinner in the making, rather than a dessert.

 But thankfully I couldn’t taste the suet in the finished pud.